 Oslo Travel Guide

-Oslo is a vibrant city that combines the new with the old.
-There is a wealth of history behind the town which can be explored in the architecture, museums, and monuments dotted across the city.
+Oslo is a vibrant city that skillfullycombines the new with the old.
+Oslo has a wealth of history which tourists have been exploring for years through its interesting architecture, ancient culture, museums, and monuments dotted across the city.

-Among the city's most renowned attractions is the Akershus fortress, which dates back to the 13th century.
+Among Oslo's most renowned tourist attractions is the Akershus Fortress, which dates back to the 13th century.
 From the dark, damp dungeons underground to exquisite banquet halls and intricately designed state rooms, the compound has many astounding features.

-The quaint chapel houses the crypts of King Hakon VII and Olav V and is the perfect place for some quiet introspection.
+The quaint chapel houses the crypts of King Hakon VII and Olav V and is the perfect place for some quiet contemplatoin before leaving for the shopping areas and tourist hotspots.
 The fortress was once used by the Nazis as a prison during WWII.
 Today, however, it houses an impressive museum, known as the Resistance Museum, offering insight into life under German rule.
-The grounds outside are kept to perfection and provide a picturesque setting for a lazy picnic with spectacular views of the city.
+The grounds outside are kept to perfection and provide a picturesque setting for a lazy picnic with spectacular views of Oslo.

 Tourist Attractions Around Oslo